AlcottGiovanna/HOMEPAGES/README.md

 # HOMEPAGES
-if you want to more about me
+if you want to know more about me